koleaby4/smart-choice/README.md

 1. Certain parts of functionality will not work on Internet Explorer due to the fact <br>
 that we are using JS arrow-functions, which are currently [not supported by IE browser](https://caniuse.com/#feat=arrow-functions).<br>
 We raised [issue 27](https://github.com/koleaby4/smart-choice/issues/27) to address this limitation in the future.
+1. Full list of open tickets can be found [here](https://github.com/koleaby4/smart-choice/issues?q=is%3Aopen)

 # Tools used